carlos-sierra/edb360/readme.txt

    select retention from DBA_HIST_WR_CONTROL;

-5. eDB360 needs the following grants
+5. edb360 needs the following grants when executed as user xxx

    grant select any dictionary to xxx;
    grant advisor to xxx;